Azure/azure-relay-bridge/README.md

 * Azure Relay has a configured endpoint `wss://mynamespace.servicebus.windows.net/$hc/sql-corp-example-com`
-* Remote Bridge on or near the server runs as `azclient -R sql-corp-example-com:sql.corp.example.com:1433 -x {cxnstring}`
+* Remote Bridge on or near the server runs as `azclient -T sql-corp-example-com:sql.corp.example.com:1433 -x {cxnstring}`
 * SQL Server runs as `sql.corp.example.com:1433`

 The `{cxnstring}` represents the connection string for the configured